-For more information about ignore lists and P4IGNORE, see the P4 User Guide.
+For more information about ignore lists and P4IGNORE, see Ignoring groups of files when adding in the P4 User Guide.

-Prompt for changelist when checking out, adding, or deleting files: Specifies whether P4V displays the Choose changelist dialog when you open files.
+■ Prompt for changelist when checking out, adding, or deleting files: Specifies whether P4V displays the Choose changelist dialog when you open files.